cicilishuaili/Pink-and-Shrink/README.md

 ## Deliverables

 Easy to interpret graphics that exhibit simple yet profound insights into the world of gendered product descriptions.
+Once I get more comfortable with basic Flask/Django and Heroku deployment, I would really love to deliver an interactive graphics app to showcase and highlight interesting findings.